How to deal with head lice as a teacher

 Teachers are particularly at risk for head lice if they teach younger children, so it’s important to exercise caution when in school by trying not to share these types of items with one another.

-Lice and nits spread quickly, but remember that lice cannot survive off the human scalp.
+Lice, super lice, and nits spread quickly, but remember that lice cannot survive off the human scalp.
 Once removed, they cannot seek out nourishment and will die within 2-5 days.
 Nits, however, pose a more significant risk as lice hatch quickly and will cause further spread.

 There is another persistent myth that lice prefer ‘dirty’ hair over clean hair.
 This is unsubstantiated.
 Lice do not discriminate and can affect anyone.
 The fact is that in most cases lice have been found on clean hair more often as it’s easier to adhere to.